 - Use default bids: Choose this option if you'd like the targeting method to inherit your ad group bid.
 You can't make any changes in the table after you've selected this bid.

 - Enable bid adjustments: Choose this option if you'd like to increase or decrease your chances of showing your ads for certain topics, for example.
 Note: Top content bid adjustments cannot be made through this option.

 - Enable custom URLs: Select this option if you'd like to use a different Landing page URL on your ads for certain topics, for example.
 Note: This option is only available for campaigns using automated bidding methods such as Conversion Optimiser.

-- Click on the cell in the column of the rows that you want to edit.
+- Click the cell in the column of the rows that you want to edit.
 If you've enabled custom bids, click the "Max.
 CPC" column and type your bid.
-For bid adjustments, click on the “Bid adj” column.
-Enter your adjustment in the window and click on Save.
-For custom URLs, click on the "Dest.
-URL" column, enter the Landing page URL and click on Save.
+For bid adjustments, click the “Bid adj” column.
+Enter your adjustment in the window and click Save.
+For custom URLs, click the "Dest.
+URL" column, enter the Landing page URL and click Save.

 - Learn more about how campaign- and ad group-level bid adjustments work together.